vsoch/spack-package-action/README.md

 3. Should we preserve the entire thing .tar.gz-ed or just the .spack archive?
 4. Should we have a way to keep a persistent gpg key to sign packages?
 5. What about [spack container labels](https://github.com/spack/label-schema)?
 How should we include here or extent?
+6. Should we add these labels to spack containerize instead (I think so)